kanakukko123/Pihole-with-salt/README.md

 ## The module
 This module is made using ubuntu 20.04 LTS desktop.

-First I made /srv/salt/ts file and then edited its init.sls
+## First I made it manually to see how it works
+I used a manual I found online [https://www.hostinger.com/tutorials/how-to-make-a-teamspeak-3-server/](https://www.hostinger.com/tutorials/how-to-make-a-teamspeak-3-server/)
 ## Init.sls
 Under work.
 It will create the user and the server and then make a password for it